jcuadraUAI/plaga/_pages/openings.md

 # Open positions

+There are several [open **faculty positions**](https://ingenieria.uai.cl/faculty-positions/) at the Faculty of Engineering and Sciences of Universidad Adolfo Ibáñez.
+These can be taken at the Viña del Mar campus, and subjects include Earth Sciences.

+## Previous announcements

 There are open **faculty positions** in [Exoplanet and Planetary Sciences](https://jobregister.aas.org/ad/948108dc) and [Astroinformatics and Astrostatistics](https://jobregister.aas.org/ad/7daf77b3) at the Faculty of Engineering and Sciences of Universidad Adolfo Ibáñez.
 These can be taken at the Viña del Mar campus.

-## Previous announcements

 We are looking for candidates interested in applying with us for a **FONDECYT postdoctoral fellowship**.
 (Update: unfortunately only